-- a) Delay of Time A .01 point.
-After 3 minutes the competitor will be disqualified.
+- a) Delay of Time .05 deduction from each judge.

 - b) Exceeds time limit Disqualification

 - c) Props in divisions Disqualification.

-- d) Equipment abuse .03 per occurrence.
+- d) Equipment abuse .05 deduction from each judge.

 - e) Protest penalty losing the protest.

 - f) Continuing to protest, after decision has been made; and

 - g) Dropping or throwing a Weapon down:

 - I. In division Disqualification

 - II.
 Runoff, Grand, or Finals .05 per judge, per occurrence.
 On the 2nd drop the competitor is Disqualification.
 Competitor is only scored is they finished their routine

-- h) Weapons strikes the Group Disqualification.

-- i) A portion of a Weapon leaves the ring area (Sword's Sheath or second Weapon);

-- I. Leave the ring area .02

-- II.
-Strikes anyone in Group Disqualification - j) Altering a Weapon Competitor scores can be lowered. - a) Boundary Rule without the request to exceed ring boundary: - I. The weapon goes between or over the group's body or head .05 - II.
-The weapon hits anyone, in the group, who is outside of the ring Disqualification. - m) Starting a Form or Weapon routine over .05. - n) Moves that are illegal for the type of routine (Traditional, Creative, Musical, Extreme) a downgrade of the form or weapon routine, or upon unanimous vote of the judges, a "no score" as a form inappropriate for the division. - o) Routine is incorrect for the division Extreme moves in Creative or traditional forms or traditional weapons routines in the musical forms and musical weapons divisions a downgrade of the form or weapon routine, or upon majority vote of the judges, a "no score" as a form inappropriate for the division. - p) Weapon Breaks separates into 2 or more sections Disqualification - q) Weapons Cracks Does Not separate into 2 or more pieces NOT a penalty.
-The competitor may have their score lowered, if, in the opinion of the judges, the Crack impacted the execution of the form or the effectiveness of the weapon. - r) Traditional Challenge only: All are Disqualifications - Doing a non-traditional form (altered or made up); - II.
+- h) Weapons strikes the Group Disqualification. - A portion of a Weapon leaves the ring area (Sword's Sheath or second Weapon); Leave the ring area .05 from each judge. - II.
+Strikes anyone in Group Disqualification - j) Altering a Weapon Competitor scores can be lowered. - k) Boundary Rule without the request to exceed ring boundary: - I. The weapon goes between or over the group's body or head .05 from each judge - II.
+The weapon hits anyone, in the group, who is outside of the ring Disqualification. - I) Starting a Form or Weapon routine over .05. - m) Moves that are illegal for the type of routine (Traditional, Creative, Musical, Extreme) a downgrade of the form or weapon routine, or upon unanimous vote of the judges, a "no score" as a form inappropriate for the division. - n) Routine is incorrect for the division Extreme moves in Creative or traditional forms or traditional weapons routines in the musical forms and musical weapons divisions a downgrade of the form or weapon routine, or upon majority vote of the judges, a "no score" as a form inappropriate for the division. - o) Weapon Breaks separates into 2 or more sections Disqualification - p) Weapons Cracks Does Not separate into 2 or more pieces NOT a penalty.
+The competitor may have their score lowered, if, in the opinion of the judges, the Crack impacted the execution of the form or the effectiveness of the weapon. - q) Traditional Challenge only: All are Disqualifications - I. Doing a non-traditional form (altered or made up); - II.
 Kia rule not followed (too many or not enough); - III.
 Out of bounds. - IV.
-Sportsmanship not adhered to. - V. Excessive stance violation. - s) Music must NOT contain any cursing, explicit content, and/or racially or culturally insensitive lyrics -Disqualification
+Sportsmanship not adhered to. - V. Excessive stance violation. - r) Music must NOT contain any cursing, explicit content, and/or racially or culturally insensitive lyrics -Disqualification